aaronbloomfield/ccc/hws/tokens/index.md

 - [ERC20.sol](ERC20.sol.html) ([src](ERC20.sol)); this is the [OpenZeppellin implementation](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol)
 - [ITokenCC.sol](ITokenCC.sol.html) ([src](ITokenCC.sol)), as [discussed in lecture](../../slides/tokens.html#/erc20)

-The *only* changes made to the OpenZeppelin code above is the import paths (but not the files themselves).
+The *only* changes made to the OpenZeppelin code above is the paths in the `import` statements.

 You should look over and familiarize yourself with all this code.
 The inheritance hierarchy of this code is shown below.